-Do I need a tachograph if I use a minibus only for non-commercial activities, but the minibus travels outside the State?
+Do I need a tachograph if I use a minibus only for noncommercial activities, but the minibus travels outside the State?

 Yes, you do because the exemption for non-commercial carriage only applies within the State.
-An agreement between Ireland and the United Kingdom to recognise the other's exemption from the rules on tachographs and drivers hours is due to be finalised in 2008 or early 2009.
-Please contact the Road Safety Authority for more information on this agreement.
+An agreement between Ireland and the United Kingdom to recognise the other's exemption from the rules on tachographs and drivers hours is laid out in Statutory Instrument S.I.
+No 386 of 2011.